 Coordinator and PREA Compliance Managers indicated during their interviews that unannounced rounds are conducted on a daily basis on all shifts in areas throughout the facility to observe staff and inmate interactions and to deter staff from sexual abuse and sexual harassment.
-During the site review of the other jail managed by Henrico Sheriff's Office the auditor and consultant recommended that supervisory staff document the PREA watch tours as unannounced PREA rounds or Unannounced PREA Watch Tour instead of watch tours so there would be a way to distinguish between the rounds.
-This recommendation had been implemented at this facility a week prior to the site review at this location.
+During the site review, the auditor and consultant recommended that supervisory staff document the PREA watch tours as unannounced rounds or Unannounced PREA Watch Tour instead of watch tours so there would be a way to distinguish between the rounds.
+Prior to the last day of the site review, the PREA Coordinator had discussed this corrective action with the supervisory staff and began to document as recommended by the auditor and consultant.
 Three weeks of samples were provided reflecting the documented Unannounced PREA watch tours being conducted on all three shifts during the writing of this report.

-During the interview with the Major, he confirmed that he conducts daily reviews of the Daily Duty Roster for deviations of the Post Audit, as well as making regular rounds and unannounced rounds.
+The during the interview with the Major he confirmed that he conducts daily reviews of the Daily Duty Roster for deviations of the Post Audit, as well as making regular rounds and unannounced rounds.
 The duty post deviations are handled through involuntary overtime, voluntary overtime, or closing of "non-essential" posts.
 The major confirmed that any changes in staff coverage for the listed duty posts is required to be justified and documented.
-In addition to deputies conducting physical security checks throughout the facility, there are 245 cameras.
+In addition to deputies conducting physical security checks throughout the facility, there are 230 cameras.
 Deputies assigned to control rooms monitor the cameras.
-The layout of the facility allows the control room operators to visually inspect the housing areas through windows and cameras throughout the 19 housing areas.
+The layout of the facility allows the control room operators to visually inspect the housing areas through windows and cameras throughout the 22 housing areas.